-Based on these figures the potential cost of such a dispute if it goes to trial may be over £50,000.
-While the vast majority of disputes do not go this far it is important to be aware of this from the outset.
-Even if you do end up settling there are costs and disbursements throughout the process which will have an impact on the cash flow of your business potentially restricting your ability to pay other trade debts and to invest in the business.
+Based on these figures, the potential cost of such a dispute, if it goes to trial, maybe over £50,000.
+While most disputes do not go this far, it is essential to be aware of this from the outset.
+Even if you end up settling, there are costs and disbursements throughout the process, which will impact the cash flow of your business, potentially restricting your ability to pay other trade debts and invest in the business.

-You will also have to consider other relevant costs to your business for lost opportunities and profits as a result of time spent on litigation, loss of confidentiality, possible negative publicity and a breakdown of business relationships.
-There is never a complete winner in litigation and whatever success you might have will come at the expense of other business opportunities.
+You will also have to consider other relevant costs to your business for lost opportunities and profits due to time spent on litigation, loss of confidentiality, possible negative publicity and a breakdown of business relationships.
+There is never a complete winner in litigation, and whatever success you might have will come at the expense of other business opportunities.

-You not only have to consider your own costs there is also the other sides costs to think about.
-The other side can run up another £50,000 and possibly a lot more if they are represented by a large city law firm.
-If you lose the case than the general rule is that you will have to pay the other side’s reasonable costs.
-Also if you bring an action but your company is not cash rich and your opponent is concerned that (shoud they win) they will not be able to recover their costs it can at any stage seek an order demanding you pay money into court as security in case you lose the case.
+You not only have to consider your costs but there is also the other side’s costs to consider.
+The other side can run up another £50,000 and possibly a lot more if a large city law firm represents them.
+If you lose the case, the general rule is that you will have to pay the other side’s reasonable costs.
+Also, if you bring an action but your company is not cash-rich, and your opponent is concerned that (should they win) they will not be able to recover their costs, it can seek an order demanding you pay money into court as security in case you lose the case.
 This procedure, known as Security for Costs, can often hamper a claim and tie up vital funds in your business.

-As mentioned above most disputes do not go to trial but again it is worth remembering that the process typically takes a year from issue of the cease and desist letter to trial but can last over 2 years.
-This time involved in seeing a case through to trial as well as the associated expense and risk are the main reasons disputes normally settle before trial.
+As mentioned above, most disputes do not go to trial, but it is worth remembering that the process typically takes a year from issuing a cease and desist letter.
+Sometimes it can last over two years.
+The time involved in seeing a case through to trial and the associated expense and risk are the main reasons disputes usually settle before trial.

-Based on what is mentioned above it is obvious that litigation should always be a last resort and only an option to be considered alongside all other options for resolving the dispute.
-However litigation does serve a purpose particularly in intellectual property disputes.
-Letters of claim threatening legal proceedings are a useful business tool especially when trying to establish intellectual property rights.
-Also certain necessary remedies including injunctions and search orders can only be obtained from courts.
-Finally it may not be your choice if proceedings are brought against you, you will need to look into defending the claim.
-It is for these reasons that litigation is sometimes a necessary and unavoidable step to protect your own rights.
+Based on what is mentioned above, it is evident that litigation should always be a last resort and only an option to be considered alongside all other options for resolving the dispute.
+However, litigation does serve a purpose, particularly in intellectual property disputes.
+Letters of claim threatening legal proceedings are a helpful business tool, especially when establishing intellectual property rights.
+Also, certain necessary remedies, including injunctions and search orders, can only be obtained from courts.
+Finally, it may not be your choice if proceedings are brought against you; you will need to look into defending the claim.
+It is for these reasons that litigation is sometimes a necessary and unavoidable step to protect your rights.

 There are generally four ways of funding litigation.
 These are listed below:

 Privately Funded: The most common way of funding litigation is to fund the process yourself from business resources.
 Some businesses make a reserve for such costs.
-This is a common accounting practice.
-For example Google put aside €200 million in a reserve account when they bought U-Tube in October 2006 in case of litigation.
+This is a standard accounting practice.
+For example, Google put aside €200 million in a reserve account when they bought U-Tube in October 2006 in case of litigation.
 It is worth speaking to financial advisors from the outset to decide whether this is a viable option.
-This is however not always practical.
-Once you are faced with the prospect of a claim you will need to take a financial view of your business and its future projections to decide what the value of the claim is worth as against the cost of bringing it.
-Once you are aware of what you potentially stand to both gain and lose a decision as to whether your business can support a legal action is often much clearer.
+This is, however, not always practical.
+Once you are faced with the prospect of a claim, you will need to take a financial view of your business and its future projections to decide what the claim’s value is worth against the cost of bringing it.
+Once you are aware of what you potentially stand to both gain and lose, a decision as to whether your business can support a legal action is often much clearer.

 Before the Event Insurance: Litigation is a potential business hazard like any other.
-If you insure your premises in case of fire than there is no reason why you should not insure your intellectual property rights in case of infringement.
+If you insure your premises in case of fire, there is no reason you should not insure your intellectual property rights in case of infringement.
 These should be considered from the outset before any dispute arises.
-It should be noted that once a dispute does arise it will not be possible to obtain such insurance retrospectively.
-Briffa has brokered two such insurance policies which are open to clients.
-One DesignProtect covers future disputes relating to designs and copyright.
-The other BrandProtect, provides funds to those with registered trade marks.
+It should be noted that once a dispute does occur, it will not be possible to obtain such insurance retrospectively.
+Briffa has brokered two such insurance policies, which are open to clients.
+One, DesignProtect, covers future disputes relating to designs and copyright.
+The other, BrandProtect, provides funds to those with registered trade marks.

-The best way to avoid litigation completely or reduce your costs in the long term is to involve your lawyers early on.
+The best way to avoid litigation entirely or reduce your costs in the long term is to involve an intellectual property lawyer early on.
 Briffa can help manage your intellectual property rights and commercial arrangements from the beginning to avoid disputes arising.
-For example it can be far more cost effective to pay and register a trade mark from the start than trying to litigate over an unregistered mark and go through the more onerous requirements of proving a claim in ‘passing off’.
+For example, it can be far more cost-effective to pay and register a trade mark from the start than trying to litigate over an unregistered mark and go through the more demanding requirements of proving a claim in ‘passing off’.

-As mentioned above, Briffa also provides Before the Event Insurance specifically designed for intellectual property litigation including Brand Protect and Design Protect.
+As mentioned above, Briffa also provides Before the Event Insurance designed explicitly for intellectual property litigation, including Brand Protect and Design Protect.
 Booklets on these are available on request.
-Unfortunately Briffa are not in a position to offer CFA’s but other fee arrangements can be made.
+Unfortunately, Briffa is not able to offer CFA’s, but we can make other fee arrangements.

-If a dispute does arise Briffa can help advise how best to fund the process and provide specific estimates on time and money to calculate how much it will cost.
-Much of Briffa’s work is done on a fixed fee basis which allows you to better calculate the total cost.
+If a dispute does arise, Briffa can help advise how best to fund the process and provide specific estimates on time and money to calculate how much it will cost.
+Much of Briffa’s work is done on a fixed fee basis which allows you to calculate the total cost better.

-As well as successfully litigating a claim where that is what is required to achieve the result a client needs, Briffa has a great deal of experience in alternative dispute resolution and has negotiated settlements ensuring that the litigation process only needs to last as long as is necessary.
-For further information or advice please email email@example.com.
+As well as successfully litigating a claim where that is required to achieve the result a client needs, Briffa has a great deal of experience in alternative dispute resolution and has negotiated settlements ensuring that the litigation process only needs to last as long as is necessary.
+For further information, please get in touch with our team.